Mann-Whitney Test in Excel Using QI Macros

 To conduct a test using QI Macros he will:

-- Click on QI Macros menu, Stat Templates and then Mann Whitney.
+- Click on the QI Macros menu > Stat Templates > Mann Whitney

 - Input the data for Sample 1 (Video Taped Lectures) into column A and the data for Sample 2 (Live Lectures) into column B.

 - QI Macros will perform the calculations and display the results in columns C:G.

 - QI Macros will also interpret the results for you.
 Cell F7 indicates that we cannot reject the null hypothesis:

 Interpreting the Mann Whitney Test Results: Since p (0.758) is greater than alpha (0.05) we cannot reject the null hypothesis that video instruction is as good as live instruction.

 Tip: If you enter more than 50 rows of data, in either column A or B, make sure to extend the formulas found in both columns C and D. To do so, select cells C50 and D50.
 Then, click on the bottom-right corner of cell D50 and drag down to reflect the additional rows found in your data set (1).
 This will populate the additional rows with the necessary formulas (2).